Support Worker

 2. Proof of vehicle registration

 You must complete a National Police Check and this can be done online at the NSW Police Force website.
 Cost is $55.80 and usually takes about 1 hour.
-If you already have one completed it must be within the last three (3) months to be valid.

 CLICK HERE FOR MORE INFORMATION